-The reverse charge mechanism impacts many FreeAgent customers who buy services from EU countries other than the UK.
+The reverse charge mechanism impacts many FreeAgent customers who buy services from countries other than the UK.
 As of March 2014, FreeAgent calculates the reverse charge and automatically adds it to your VAT return for transactions entered as EC Services.

 What is the reverse charge?

 If you buy services (not goods) from countries other than the UK, and you belong in the UK, then you may have to use the reverse charge mechanism to account for VAT.